COMP4350/Servus/README.md

 # Servus

-**At your Servus**
+> At your service

 ## Description

 Servus is an operation to connect customers with service providers.
 Customers are greeted with a list or map of services near them.
-Providers have public profiles with a menu of services offered and examples of work.
+Providers have public profiles with a menu of services offered and photo examples of past work.
 They also have a schedule for clients to book appointments.

 ## Core Features